Video Game: Evil Dead: A Fistful of Boomstick

 - How We Got Here: The game is a recounting of events that Ash tells to an Asian man.

-- Identical Grandson: Ash's colonial blacksmith ancestor looks and acts just like him.
+- Identical Grandson: Ash's colonial blacksmith and Civil War colonel ancestors look and act just like him.

 - Idle Animation: There's a standard idle animations like Ash twirling his gun around, but if left in one spot for an extended period of time, the camera would actually zoom in and swing around to face Ash head on, eliciting a "Um....
 Hellooooo?" from our hero.